he-yang/json-to-excel-mcp/README.md

 > Note:
 > - The url should be publicly accessible.
 > - The JSON file should be in .json format.
 > - The JSON file should contain a valid JSON array or object.
-Validator available at [JSON to Excel Web App](https://s.wtsolutions.cn/json-to-excel.html).
+JSON schema available at [JSON Schema](https://json-to-excel.wtsolutions.cn/en/latest/profeatures.html#acceptable-json-format) and validator available at [JSON to Excel Web App](https://s.wtsolutions.cn/json-to-excel.html).
 > - If the JSON is an array of objects, each object will be treated as a row in the CSV.
 > - If the JSON is a single object, it will be converted into a CSV with key-value pairs.
 > - This tool returns CSV-formatted data that can be easily converted/imported to Excel.